instana/python-sensor/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/instana/python-sensor)

 > [!NOTE]
 > Support for OpenTracing is deprecated starting on version 3.0.0.
-If you still want to use it, rely on any version up to 2.5.3 or use the `legacy_2.x` branch.
+If you still want to use it, rely on any version earlier than 3.0.0 or use the `legacy_2.x` branch.

 ## Installation